cognitect-labs/transducers-java/README.md

 ## Contributing

-This library is open source, developed internally by Cognitect.
+This library is open source, developed internally by [Cognitect](http://cognitect.com).
 Issues can be filed using [GitHub Issues](https://github.com/cognitect-labs/transducers-java/issues).

+This project is provided without support or guarantee of continued development.
 Because transducers-java may be incorporated into products or client projects, we prefer to do development internally and do not accept pull requests or patches.

 ## Copyright and License